EylonF/EylonF/README.md

 <h1 align="center">Shalom 👋, I'm Eylon</h1>
 <h3 align="center">Frontend / Full stack developer from Israel</h3>

-- 🔭 I’m currently looking for my first opportunity to work in **web development.**

-- 🌱 I continue to learn and develop my skills in **React.js, Vue.js, Node.js and etc.**

-- 👯 I’m looking to collaborate on **OpenSource Projects.**

 - 📫 You can reach me in **eylonfrish@gmail.com**

 <h3 align="left">Connect with me:</h3>